juliasabatel/F1_Project/README.md

 # 🌪 Study of the fastest lap in Qualy

 This graph represents the values taken by the drivers on their fastest lap in Qualy.
 You can see how Verstappen is the one who leads the ranking with 1:22.109 in time while Hamilton follows with 1:22.480 in time.
+Since it was Verstappen who did the fastest lap, we decided to take a closer look at this lap in qualifying.

 <img width="655" alt="Fastest_lap_qualy" src="https://user-images.githubusercontent.com/29893993/201777933-fcaf0547-9dfa-4083-8a02-8eb8a85caeb5.png">